 (Closed Statutory Holidays)

-Thursday and Friday mornings are set aside for individual school group visits.
-These mornings allow us to prepare and sanitize the museum for our visitors.
-Please contact us if you would like to book a program for your class.
+Please note: Some Thursday and Friday mornings the museum will be closed for exclusive school group visits.
+Please contact us in advance to confirm the museum is open and/or if you would like to book a program for your class.

 By donation (Suggested donation: $2 for adults, $1 for children)